 Last used

-To delete an existing key, click the trash can icon next to the key you wish to delete.
+To delete an existing key, expand the actions menu for the key you wish to delete, then click Delete.
 This prompts a dialog box warning you about the impacts of deletion.
-Click Delete to remove your key.
+Click Delete again to remove your key.

 DataRobot offers the monitoring agent as a solution for monitoring external models outside of DataRobot and reporting back statistics.
 To monitor a deployment of this kind, you must first implement the following software components, provided by DataRobot: